basic building blocks

 - better garbage collector related behavior of ko4j instances thanks

-to introduction of Technology.ToJavaScript
+to introduction of Technology.ToJavaScript.

 Mentioning knockout.js